Witnessing Quantum Entanglement Using Resonant Inelastic X-ray Scattering: Case study in iridate dimer materials

-With the RIXS operator at hand, we can calculate the nQFI from Eqs.~\eqref{eq:RIXS_QFI} and \eqref{eq:sum} for different incident energies and different momentum transfers, which correspond to different choices of entanglement witnesses.
-To do this, we also use the model verified on the energy loss data to compute $I_{\text{RIXS}}(\omega)$ for $\omega<0$.
-This is necessary because such processes are thermally suppressed so that they cannot be seen directly in the spectra but, the weighted integral in Eq.~\eqref{eq:sum} involves a countervailing factor causing them to contribute appreciably to the entanglement estimate.
+With the RIXS operator at hand, we first calculate the QFI, $F^\mathrm{RIXS}_Q$ from Eq.~\ref{RIXS_QFI} at different incident photon energies and different momentum transfers.
+We will see that not all energies and momentum detect entanglement.
+In order to incorporate the contribution at negative frequencies $\omega<0$, we use the model verified on the energy loss $\omega>0$ data to compute $I_{\text{RIXS}}(\omega)$.
+This is necessary because such processes are thermally suppressed so that they cannot be seen directly but the weighting of integral in Eq.~\eqref{RIXS_QFI} by $e^{-\beta\omega}$ leads them to contribute appreciably to the entanglement estimate.

-Firstly, we perform this calculation with the same incident energies and momentum transfers as the existing experimental data, as plotted in Fig.~\ref{fig:CeExp}.
-We can see that a large momentum transfer severely suppresses the nQFI across a range of incident energies, thus a suitable entanglement witness should favor relatively small momentum transfers and wavevectors that involve constructive interference between the sites.
-On the other hand, if the incident energy is fixed to around 11.216~keV, where the intra-$t_{2g}$ transitions dominates and the inter-$t_{2g}$-$e_g$ transitions are suppressed, the resulting nQFI still cannot exceed the threshold for 2-partite entanglement, irrespective of the choice of momentum transfer.
-We tested whether downfolding the model to the $t_{2g}$ manifold only would give us the desired enhancement of the nQFI to the extent where the 2-partite entanglement threshold can be exceeded, but it cannot.